chrisumphlett/zoomr/README.md

 # zoomr

-Connect to your 'Zoom' reporting data with R!
+Connect to your 'Zoom' reporting data

 ## Purpose